 The Emerson Property Buried Drum Site is located at 1701 North Oakview Court, Montgomery, Montgomery County, Alabama.
 The property owner notified ADEM when he encountered what he thought were buried drums while installing post holes for a fence he was constructing.
 ADEM personnel performed a magnetometer survey of the area and found no anomalies which were indicative of buried drums.
 What anomalies which were found were indicative of buried utility lines.
-There were areas of stressed vegetation visible, so ADEM investigators performed soil sampling to ascertain if any spills or buried materials may have caused the damage to the vegetation.
+There was areas of stressed vegetation visible, so ADEM investigators performed soil sampling to ascertain if any spills or buried materials may have caused the damage to the vegetation.
 Soil samples were analyzed for VOCs and heavy metals.
 No further action is deemed necessary at this time under the AHSCF.
+Final review and paperwork for the activities at the site were completed during the 2016 FY.